Do i have a claim?

 What must my employer do?

-Although it may not seem dangerous, a factory workplace can house a number of hazards.
+Although it may not seem dangerous, a factory can house a number of hazards.
 Your employer must provide you with equipment that allows you to work safely including suitable gloves, masks and footwear.
 Defective or poor quality Personal Protective Equipment (PPE) is a common source of factory incidents.
 Your employer has an obligation to keep you reasonably safe and:

 - carry out a risk assessment to identify potential hazards in the workplace